deepnilray/deepnilray.github.io/index.md

 a=n*(n+4)/2
 print("hello")
-print ("the area of the triangle",a)
+print ("the area of the triangle is",a)

 for a in (0,n+1):
     print(" "*(a),end="")